-In an effort to reduce barriers facing women carpenters working in the trade or crafts, the Plan will offer new maternity benefits for expected delivery dates on and after October 1, 2023, of \$2,500 per month for a maximum of 9 months.
+In an effort to reduce barriers facing women carpenters working in the trade or crafts, the Plan will offer new maternity benefits for expected delivery dates on and after October 1, 2023 of \$2,500 per month.
 Pregnant Participants that meet all the conditions below may apply for a Disability Extension of benefits and the new maternity Supplemental Disability benefits:

-- ⇒ When working in a craft covered by the United Brotherhood of Carpenters - ⇒ Have written evidence from a treating provider of the pregnancy - ⇒ Have earned eligibility, based on Work Hours or hour bank, of at least 12 calendar months within the 24 months immediately preceding the First Day of Disability - ⇒ Have worked for a Contributing Employer at least 1 day within the 30-day period prior to the First Day of Disability. - ⇒ Have applied for the benefit within 12 months of the First Day of Disability
+- Þ When working in a craft covered by the United Brotherhood of Carpenters - Þ Have written evidence from a treating provider of the pregnancy - Þ Have earned eligibility, based on work hours or hour bank, of at least 12 calendar months within the 24 months immediately preceding the First Day of Disability - Have worked for a Contributing Employer at least 1 day within the 30-day period prior to the First Day of Disability. - Þ Have applied for the benefit within 12 months of the First Day of Disability

-For those who qualify for the maternity disability benefits, the Disability Extension of benefits was modified to provide eligibility for up to 9 months (4 months in the case of Plan B or Plan R Participants), or until the Participant regains eligibility through Work Hours, whichever comes first.
-Under this new benefit Participants will be eligible for both the maternity Supplemental Disability benefit of \$2,500 per month and eligible for the Disability Extension of benefits.
+For those who qualify for the maternity disability benefits, the Disability Extension of benefits will provide eligibility for up to 9 months (4 months in the case of Plan B or Plan R Participants), or until the Participant regains eligibility through Work Hours, whichever comes first.
+In addition, Participants will also be eligible for the maternity Supplemental Disability benefit in the amount of \$2,500 per month for the same period the Participant is eligible for the Disability Extension of benefits.
 The "First Day of Disability" is a date chosen by the Participant that is between the expected date of delivery and 9 months before.

-Initial funding for this benefit is being provided by a grant from a Labor Management Cooperation Committee to assist women who work with their tools at jobsites in Northern California.
-Participants who do not perform covered work but are otherwise reported to the Health and Welfare Fund - such as Flat Rate Employees, office workers or individuals reported under a Subscriber's Agreement - are not eligible for this maternity benefit.
-Dependents, Spouses and Domestic Partners are also not eligible for this benefit.
+Initial funding for this benefit is being provided for by a grant from a Labor Management Cooperation Committee to assist women who work with their tools at jobsites in Northern California.
+Participants who do not perform covered work but are otherwise reported to the Health and Welfare Fund - such as Flat Rate Employees, office workers, or individuals reported under a Subscriber's Agreement - are not eligible for this maternity benefit.
+Dependents, Spouses, and Domestic Partners are also not eligible for this benefit.